StefanIsaksson/learning-java/design-patterns/README.md

 In code example Persistors and FileWriters can vary independently, and if another Persistor is added it can use the existing FileWriters without requiring any changes in them, and vice versa.

+## Composite
+Generalizes a hieracrchical structure.
+A tree structure, where composites and leafs have same interface.
+In the code example animals groups are composites which can contain both other animal groups and animals (which are leaf nodes).